EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 #### tagPoint.expose(readPerm, writePerm, priority, configured=False)
 Expose the tag to web APIs, with the permissions specified.
 Permissions must be strings, but can use commas for multiple.

 Priority must be an integer, and determines the priority at which the web API may set the tag's value.
+The web API cannot control the priority, but can release the claim entirely by sending a null, or reclaim by sending real data again.

 The way this works is that tag.dataSourceWidget is created, a Widgets.DataSource instance having id "tag:TAGNAME", with the given permissions.

-The data, is always a value, timestamp(wall clock time) pair.
-This format is 100% directly compatible with the format that Kaithem's Dashboard Builder widgets use.
+The data was formerly always a value, timestamp(wall clock time) pair.
+It is now just the raw value, to simplify and match changes in the Freeboard fork.

 TO the server will set a claim at the permitted priority, or release any claim if the data is None.